amolenk/dapr-hands-on/Assignment04/step-by-step.md

 == DAPR == time="2020-09-23T08:05:34.2950896+02:00" level=info msg="app is subscribed to the following topics: [trafficcontrol.entrycam trafficcontrol.exitcam] through pubsub=pubsub" app_id=trafficcontrolservice ...
 ```

 So you can see that dapr has asked the service which topics it subscribes on and created the subscriptions.
+You can also check whether messages are actually sent through the Redis cache.

-You can also check whether messages are actually sent through the Redis cache using the redis-cli in the redis container.
+## Step 5: Validate use of the Redis cache as message-queue

 1. First stop the TrafficControl service (press Ctrl-C in the command-shell window in runs in).
 The Simulation will keep sending messages via pub/sub that are not consumed by anyone.